Neri Naig

-Nerizza Garcia Naig-Miranda (born 7 September 1983), (Note: Naig penned a birthday message on Instagram that was posted on the day of her birth, September 7, while several news outlets indicated her age at the time of their writing, placing her year of birth at 1983) better known as Neri Naig, is a Filipina actress.
+Nerizza Garcia Naig-Miranda (born 7 September 1983), (Note: Naig penned a birthday message on Instagram that was posted on the day of her birth, September 7, while several news outlets indicated her age at the time of their writing, placing her year of birth at 1983) better known as Neri Naig, is a Filipino actress.
 She was discovered after joining Star Circle Quest, a reality show of ABS-CBN in search of new actors and actresses.
 In the show, she landed as the 6th runner-up.

 Career

 Naig joined Star Circle Quest but was not able to bag the title.
-After an absence of several years, she is now staging a career comeback with the help of her manager, Boy Abunda.
+After an absence of several years, she staged a career comeback with the help of her manager Boy Abunda.
 She has been featured in shows like SCQ Reload: OK Ako!Kilig Ako!, Panday, Sana Manulit Muli, Ysabella and a vampire in Imortal.

 Personal life

 In 2014, Naig and Chito Miranda – vocalist of the band Parokya ni Edgar – married twice: in a civil ceremony on 13 December and in a formal wedding in Tagaytay the following day.
 In August 2015, Naig's pregnancy suffered from a miscarriage.
 Their first child, a son, Miggy Alfonso was born in November 22, 2016.
 Their second child, Manuel Alfonso aka Cash, was born in October 8, 2021.
 As of December 2021, the couple are also in the process of officially adopting Pia who is Naig's niece.